Konstantin Kalinin

 1.1: Strategize around your business model

-As with any product, whether digital or not, you need market research: study your target audience and find out about their unique needs and the context for using your solution.
+Before you create a p2p payment app, it’s crucial to identify the exact needs of your target audience; in other words, you need market research: study your target audience and find out about their unique needs and the context for using your solution.
 That will help you refine your unique selling proposition and zero in on the perfect product-market fit.

 Do you create an app for money transfers for families, millennials, senior people, or an entirely niche group like stay-at-home moms and dads?
 Is your app going to be international or local?
 The more demographic characteristics you have, the deeper should be the analysis of the needs of your target market.